 Modern Weight Relief stands as a compromise between traditional weight relieving and chambering—employing several smaller elliptical sound chambers within the Les Paul body.
 The result of modern weight relief is a resonance and weight that falls somewhere in between traditional weight relief and chambering.
 A Les Paul with modern weight relief would be perfect if you want a guitar that’s not overly resonant and isn’t too heavy or too light.

-Each Les Paul will have slight variances in both top figuring and weight—even between two Les Pauls of the same exact model.
-To see a wide variety of the some of the most stunning Gibson Custom Les Paul and Gibson Les Paul models in stock now at Sam Ash Direct, check out our Guitars of Distinction collection, where we have an extensive inventory of Les Paul guitars that are listed by individual serial number, photographed and weighed to capture each guitar’s subtle differences.
+Each Les Paul will have slight variances in both top figuring and weight—even two Les Pauls that are the same exact model.
+Want to see some of the most stunning Gibson Custom and Gibson USA Les Paul models that are in stock right now at Sam Ash Direct?
+Be sure to check out our extensive selection of Les Paul models within our Guitars of Distinction collection.
+All of the Les Paul models in our premium Guitars of Distinction collection have been individually photographed, listed by serial number and weighed to capture the subtle nuances that make each instrument truly unique.

 Gibson offers a variety of neck profiles for the Les Paul.
 When comparing the neck profiles of Gibson Les Pauls, thickness is a key factor.
 The shape of the neck is purely a matter of personal preference—and whether you prefer a thick neck or maybe one on the thinner side, there is a Gibson Les Paul with a neck that’s sure to fit your fretting hand beautifully.
 Let’s take a look at some of the different Les Paul neck profiles available: